Skip to main content

 4. Other mechanisms to incentivize and support grant-getting

-For Brooks faculty investigators who charge salary recovery (funding for a portion of academic-year salary that is not applied to course release) to external awards with full IDCs (Cornell’s federally negotiated indirect cost rates are posted here), Brooks will return 50% of the direct cost of salary recovery the PI in support of research activities.
-Brooks will also support external grant-getting through a collaborative grant development program and other mechanisms to expand our grant portfolio.
+For Brooks faculty investigators who charge a portion of AY salary that is not applied to course release, and do so using external funding from awards with full IDCs (Cornell’s federally negotiated indirect cost rates are posted here), Brooks will return 50% of the direct cost of salary recovery to the PI in support of research activities.
+Per university policy, Brooks will also return 2% of indirect cost recovery to PIs on awards with IDC rates of 25% or more, and it will pay 50% of graduate tuition on RAships supported by faculty research funds (internal or external).
+Brooks will continue to work with faculty through other mechanisms to support and expand our grant portfolio.

 5. Approaches to collaboration in grant support and IDC recovery across units